Application essay

 An admissions or application essay, sometimes also called a personal statement or a statement of purpose, is an essay or other written statement written by an applicant, often a prospective student applying to some college, university, or graduate school.
 The application essay is a common part of the university and college admissions process.

+In the context of academic admissions, there are key distinctions between a statement of purpose, a personal statement, and an application essay.
+A statement of purpose is a formal essay that outlines an applicant's career goals and reasons for choosing a specific field of study or program.
+It often includes a tentative research plan and highlights relevant experience and accomplishments.
+A personal statement, on the other hand, is more personal and introspective.
+It provides insight into an applicant's motivations, values, and life experiences, often demonstrating their character and passion for their chosen field.
+An application essay, while similar to the other two, is typically broader and may cover a range of topics.
+It might ask applicants to reflect on their past experiences, discuss a significant event, or express their thoughts on a given topic.
+The objective of this essay is to assess the applicant's writing skills, critical thinking, and ability to articulate their thoughts coherently.

 Some applications may require one or more essays to be completed, while others make essays optional or supplementary.
 Essay topics range from very specific to open-ended.